 - 1-2 mangoes, chopped

 - 1/2 cup lightly steemed then cooled corn

 - 1/4 cup avocado oil and/or olive oil -- make sure your olive oil is REAL

 - 1/2 teaspoon sea salt --or more to your taste

 - 1/2 teaspoon of a chili-lime seasoning like this one --make sure the ingredients are all recognizable

 - A pinch or two of palm sugar --this just gives it a touch of sweet with the citrus and the salt and tastes so good, BUT that's not even needed if you add oranges and mangos!

 - Mix it all together and marinate 20-30 minutes up to a few hours (see note on fish above).
 Taste-test to see if it needs more sea salt or seasonings.

 - Eat it plain or serve as a dip with organic tortilla chips.

-- When we made it with mahi-mahi (from Trader Joes) I marinated it in lime juice just long enough to whiten the outside, but others may want to marinate longer.
+- When we made it with mahi-mahi (from Trader Joes) I marinated it in lime juice just long enough to whiten the outside, but you may want to marinate longer.